corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deployment/deploying/manual-bootstrapping.md

 {{< note >}}

 You can create RBAC roles manually only after the Corda cluster setup has been completed as an RBAC role requires the REST API URL as a parameter.
-That value should be a URL where the API is [accessible]({{< relref "../../../reference/rest-api/accessing.md" >}}), either via a load balancer or by forwarding port 8888 from one of the REST worker pods.
+That value should be a URL where the API is [accessible]({{< relref "../../../reference/rest-api/accessing.md" >}}), either via a load balancer or by forwarding port 8888 from one of the {{< tooltip >}}REST worker{{< /tooltip >}} pods.

 {{</ note >}}